-Join the Columbia University fencing staff at camp this summer!
-This camp is an opportunity for participants to learn a winning approach to competition preparation.
+Join the Columbia University fencing staff at camp!
+This camp is an opportunity for participants ages 13-17 to learn a winning approach to competition preparation.
 Daily sessions teach tactical knowledge, competitive bout situations, and emphasize mental preparation and competition planning.

 Campers can look forward to excellent instruction and activities intended to provide a Columbia Fencing experience.

 Critical Bouting Situations will prepare fencers for college and ANC Competition by improving mindset, tactical decision making, practice strategies, and drill recommendations.
 Fencers will learn how to create efficient practice sessions that simulate pressure situations, learn how to prepare for specific situations in a fencing match and become a better teammate through communicating strategies.
 Each day campers will experience deliberately focused practice scenarios to improve their win percentage in particular situations both related to the score and time on the clock.

 Fencing Specific Conditioning will cover training for speed, strength, agility, and flexibility.
 Columbia's Fencing Fitness Advisers will run campers through training exercises and drills.